Razumovskyy/MARFA/README.md

 - **`CO2_gas_profile.dat`** The atmospheric profile file to use.
 - **`default`** - A technical flag indicating that this run is made locally rather than via the web version.

 After running this command, the PT-tables for each level from the `CO2_gas_profile.dat` file would be genereated in the `output` folder.
+The output files are genereated in the binary format (direct access files), in order to speed-up the integration to radiative transfer models.

+### Converting to a human-readable output and plotting
+To convert the specific PT-table file to a human-readable format and to plot the spectra, you can use the python script ...

 ## Command line parameters
 ## Modules overview
 ### `MolarMasses.f90`